fsantanna/dceu/README.md

 - Expression based (statements are expressions)
 - Stackless coroutines (the basis of tasks)
 - Restricted closures (upvalues must be explicit and final)
-- Deferred expressions (for finalization)
+- Deferred statements (for finalization)
 - Exception handling
 - Dynamic collections (tuples, vectors, and dictionaries)
 - Hierarchical tuple templates (for data description with inheritance)